foxbits/ytm-to-statsfm/README.md

 2. Copy your client id and client secret and put them in the .env file
    1. `SPOTIFY_CLIENT_ID` - client id
    2. `SPOTIFY_CLIENT_SECRET` - client secret
+3. Set the following settings for communicating with Spotify (can use defaults from example):
+   1. `SPOTIFY_SEARCH_RESULTS_LIMIT` -> the number of tracks to search for matching in Spotify; this is exported in the enriched data for determining the best match; the number should not be very big (1 for exact matching => risky)
+   2. `SPOTIFY_MAX_RETRIES` -> number of retries to do on rate limiting api errors
-3. The API search will use the `CONN_COUNTRY` value for the market to search for (in order to display results from where you actually use Spotify, not default - Global/US)
+4. The API search will use the `CONN_COUNTRY` value for the market to search for (in order to display results from where you actually use Spotify, not default - Global/US).
+This should be set already from the previous steps

 #### 5.2 Enrich the data